 - History of a stroke, brain injury, or any other chronic medical condition

 - Require any assistance to breathe (i.e. mechanical ventilation)

 - Penetrating Injury (i.e. Gunshot/stabbing)

+All available participant slots at Shepherd Center for Part 1 have been filled, but we are currently collecting information on individuals who may be interested in participating in Part 2 of the study.
 If you feel like you may qualify and would be interested in learning more, please complete the following intake form.
 You will be contacted by study staff if you meet criteria.